clearlinux/clear-linux-documentation/source/clear-linux/getting-started/installation-options.rst

 Installation options
 ####################

-There are a number of options available for downloading and running Clear Linux\* OS for Intel® Architecture.
 You can check your system hardware capabilities against the list of
 :ref:`supported processors <supported-hardware>`; alternatively, download and run the `clear-linux-check-config`_ script to check the hardware